neumino/neumino.github.io/movies.md

 ### Black Christmas
-*Released on 2019-12-11, vote average 4.5*
+*Released on 2019-12-11, vote average 4.2*

-Hawthorne College is quieting down for the holidays.
-One by one, sorority girls on campus are being killed by an unknown stalker.
-But the killer is about to discover that this generation’s young women aren’t willing to become hapless victims as they mount a fight to the finish.
+Hawthorne College is winding down for the holidays, yet one by one, sorority girls are being picked off.
+Riley Stone, a girl dealing with her own trauma, begins to notice and tries to save her friends before they too are picked off.

 <iframe id="player"
 	type="text/html"